 Get in touch with your spiritual side…

-Daily Yoga Classes
+Daily Yoga Classes in Chiang Mai:

 Wild Rose Yoga: Offering daily classes in Ashtanga, Vinyasa, Anusara, Tantra and frequent workshops.